Anon-Exploiter/anime-dl/README.md

 It automates everything, all you've to do is to pass whichever anime you want to download and it'll fetch all the **episodes**, their **DDLs**, create a new directory with anime as the name, use **aria2c** to download **2 episodes in parallel** by default. (customizable config with usage of `-p` arg)

+##### Please note that 4anime.to doesn't support sometimes downloading of old animes!
+Better to switch onto gogoanime.ai or gogoanime.be

 ### Where do I get anime list?

 **Anime list (4anime.to):** https://4anime.to/browse